isabella232/sc_playgroundbooks/For-Instructor/002-swift-playground-books-challenges-and-assessments.markdown

 This is where you can get creative and figure out how you can make a learning puzzle or challenge for the user.
 In this case, I think it would be cool if instead of just telling the user where to put the views to perform this animation, we leave it up to them.

-To do this, I need to do three things:
+To do this, I need to do four things things:

+[Slide 3 down]

 1. Hide any unnecessary setup code from them.
 2. Add some instructions for the user.